dhewm/dhewm3/README.md

 Required libraries are not part of the tree.
 These are:

 - zlib
-- libjpeg (v8)
-- libogg
-- libvorbis
-- libvorbisfile (may be part of libvorbis)
 - OpenAL (OpenAL Soft required, Creative's and Apple's versions are made of fail)
 - SDL v1.2 or 2.0 (2.0 recommended)
 - libcurl (optional, required for server downloads)
+- Also, if you're not building recent dhewm3 code from git (but 1.5.1 or older):
+  - libjpeg (v8)
+  - libogg, libvorbis, libvorbisfile (may be part of libvorbis)

 For UNIX-like systems, these libraries need to be installed (including the developer files).
 It is recommended to use the software management tools of